Our goal is to share information and products that are truly helpful to renters.

 - Kitchen.
 For some, this is the most important room in the house, and it’s a good idea to give it some TLC as soon as you can.
 You may not need to take out every juicer or donut-maker that you packed away, but you should set up your kitchen to serve you and your moving team for at least basic needs.
 Make sure there are plenty of cups for anyone who needs to hydrate.
 Fill the fridge or cabinets with handy snacks and breakfast options, so you’ll be able to start your first morning in your new place with a nice meal.
 If you’re a coffee or tea drinker, you should also set yourself up to enjoy your favorite beverage in the morning so you’ll be ready to tackle the world — and get on with the rest of the unpacking.

-3. Arrange your furniture
+3. Arrange your furniture in your new apartment

 It may be hard to think of your potentially chaotic and busy move as a unique opportunity — but bear with us here.
 Once you’re settled into your home, the task of rearranging or moving furniture becomes more complicated.
 It can be daunting to lift and move the furniture, and when it’s already laid out, getting it in a new arrangement is disruptive and frustrating.